tayadodo/OAC/embedding.md

 ## Script for function

 Scrit purpose is to generate request to obtain access token to IDCS and to parse respond.
-The outcome of the script is token
+The outcome of the script is IDCS responce in json format

 ```python
 import io